-Professor David Bull, Director of Bristol Vision Institute, who is leading the project, said: “This is a major award for the University and BVI.
+Professor David Bull, Director of Bristol Vision Institute and who is leading the project, said: “This is a major award for the University and the BVI.
 It will enable us to take a strategic and long-term view of our research, addressing grand challenges in vision science and its applications.
 The interdisciplinary landscape of BVI will allow us to meet these challenges and to translate biological and psychological discoveries into technology solutions for human and machine applications.”

 Alongside support from the University of Bristol the project has international collaboration with world-leading organisations including: the Academy of Motion Picture Arts and Sciences, Max Planck Institute (Tuebingen), camera manufacturer ARRI, BBC R&D, Aardman Animations, QinetiQ and Thales, together with the universities of Rochester, Lund, Texas at Austin, UWA, Purdue and UWE.